fastlane/fastlane/fastlane_core/README.md

 - To hide timestamps in each row, set the `FASTLANE_HIDE_TIMESTAMP` environment variable to true.
 - To disable output formatting, set the `FASTLANE_DISABLE_OUTPUT_FORMAT` environment variable to true.
+- To prevent _fastlane_ from printing the plugins table on every lane run, set the `FASTLANE_HIDE_PLUGINS_TABLE` environment variable to true.

 ## Interacting with the user